pilgrimstack/workshop-301/0.dev/readme.md

   * Restart Apache2
   * Clean the index

-> In case of doubt, you can have a look on the file .frontweb.yaml
+> If in doubt, you can have a look at the file .frontweb.yaml
 >
 > If you are really lost, just copy the .frontweb.yaml to frontweb.yaml
 > ```bash
 > cp .frontweb.yaml frontweb.yaml